CHARANRAVILLA/Edututor_AI/README.md

 Team Member: Ravilla Charan

 ⚠ #Note:
 This notebook is designed to run in IBM Watsonx.ai / IBM Cloud Pak for Data environment.
 It may not work on platforms like Google Colab as IBM-specific libraries (ibm_watsonx_ai) are not available there.

-Let me know if you'd like a downloadable .md file version or a customized design for GitHub!